iDVB/middy-reroute/readme.md

 While most of middy's middlewares have been written for use with AWS Lambda + API Gateway, middy-reroute work **exclusively** with [Lambda@Edge](https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html).
 This is due to the fact that the middleware needs to run at the edge CDN so that it can intercept requests made to your origin (S3).

 Not familiar with Lambda@Edge?
 No worries, it's easier then it sounds, and there are many great tutorials and courses.
-Full disclosure, I'm the author of that course.
+Full disclosure, I'm the author of [this course](https://acloud.guru/learn/lambda-edge).

 ## Usage